 Freeing up minutes or even hours in our day leaves us with a great sense of accomplishment and more time to focus on things that matter to us.

-1. All of us have periods of high and low energy during the day.
+All of us have periods of high and low energy during the day.
 Spend some time tracking your energy levels.
 Put together your to-do list each night for the next day and save your most complex tasks for those hours when your spurs of energy hit.

-3. Sort similar tasks together, and you will complete them more easily and faster.
+Sort similar tasks together, and you will complete them more easily and faster.
 For example, answer emails one after the other or work on creative tasks back-to-back.

-4. If you must accomplish something particularly difficult or time-consuming, attempt to break it into three smaller, simpler parts.
+If you must accomplish something particularly difficult or time-consuming, attempt to break it into three smaller, simpler parts.
 Separate your mini-tasks throughout the day or over a few days.

-5. Change your location.
 Our environment affects our mood and motivation immensely.
 Instead of sitting at your desk while you finish up your unpleasant tasks, go to an inspiring coffee shop, sit in your favorite spot in your home, or head to the park.
 The change in environment will give you a jolt of inspiration to get started.

-6. Even as adults, we are not above bribing ourselves!
+Even as adults, we are not above bribing ourselves!
 Promise yourself an enjoyable activity as soon as you finish your job-at-hand.
 Bonus points if you make plans with a friend, because you now have an extra layer of accountability to get things done on time.

-10. Learn when to power through and when to not.
 When working on a project that is taking hours to complete, and you start losing focus and slowing down, take a 15-minute break.
 After those 15 minutes go back to the task, and if you’re still feeling sluggish, know that it is time to stop for the day.
 But if you have a new burst of energy, it’s time to power through.

 Do you have too many items on your list?
 There is only so much you can do in a day.
 Loading up your to-do list with more items than you can realistically get through will only make you feel overwhelmed.
 And when you are overwhelmed you are more likely to stress out and procrastinate.
 Be honest with yourself and include only the things you absolutely must prioritize for that day.
 One way to identify what you should prioritize is to ask yourself what will I be working on late into the night if I don’t get done now?

-12. Are you accounting for distractions?
+Are you accounting for distractions?
 In a perfect world, you would have the luxury of working without interruption and getting everything done in the early afternoon.
 But kids get in the way, urgent issues pop up, and things just get complicated sometimes.
-There’s no magic wand that will make all distractions disappear, but we can work on learning how to deal with them and distance ourselves from triggers.
+There’s no magic wand that will make all distractions disappear, but we can work on learning how to deal with them be more productive by distancing ourselves from triggers.
 As much as we all love it, social media is probably the biggest distractor!
 Our phones are always by our sides, and the constant notifications coming in while we work are hard to ignore.
 When blocking out time to work on specific tasks, turn off all social notifications on your phone and designate times during the day when you can check your feeds.
 If it works for you, leaving your phone in another room is even better.
 Out of sight, out of mind!

-YOU control your time and how much you get done.
+We can list infinite ways to be productive but YOU control your time and how much you get done.
 So, step-up and own it!